asifbacchus/phpmailerTest/README.md

 ## on-page options

-- Ports: Select one of the commonly defined ports or specify an arbitrary port.
+- Ports: Select one of the commonly defined ports or specify an arbitrary port. **Note: Arbitrary port will override all other choices.**
 - Encryption: Select either no encryption, SSL or STARTTLS.
 Note that you can select a type of encryption that defies the standard setup as determined by your port choice.
 For example, you can select STARTTLS despite selecting port 465 which is 99% of the time SSL.
 This will likely generate an error that will appear in the displayed diagnostic log -- that is the point of this test-page :-)
 - Recipient: Address to which you want the test email sent.
 - Reply To: Address which will be used as the reply address of the test message.